 - You will make fewer mistakes.
 “Morning brain” may be a tad foggier than “evening brain,” so getting things done when you’re wide-awake ensures fewer errors, like putting on a striped shirt with plaid pants.

 - Start on the Right Foot.
 Every day is an opportunity for a new chance to begin a project or work towards your goal.
-Completing little tasks the night before enables you to wake up and forge ahead on the big ones.
+Completing minor tasks the night before enables you to wake up and forge ahead on the big ones.

-- Kicks the Unexpected’s Ass.
+- Kick the Unexpected’s Ass.
 One thing you can always count on is the unexpected.
 A run in your nylons.
 The car won’t start.
 With only so much you can control, getting done what you can at night frees up time in the morning for the unexpected.

 Okay, now that you know why it’s beneficial to shift a few morning tasks to the evening, here are 10 actual things you can start doing at night to ensure a positive start to each day.